 Address coordination of activities with relevant SDOs and forums;

-Support of the coordinated development of specifications and events for conformance and interoperability testing.
+Support of the coordinated development of specifications and events for conformance and interoperability testing;

+Support of the coordinated development of new multimedia aspect of e-service standards that include new technologies or trends such as digital finance services (DFS) and distributed ledger technologies (DLT);

+Support of the coordinated development of new multimedia aspect of e-service standards such as e-agriculture, e-forestry, and e-aquaculture.

 Progress reports

 This JCA will issue a report to SG16, the lead Study Group on multimedia aspects of e-services, after each JCA meeting.
 TSAG may monitor the activities of this JCA through these reports (see Rec.
 ITU-T A.1, clause 2.2.8).